 The credit agreement governing the First Lien Term Loan Facility ("First Lien Credit Agreement") included a revolving credit facility of \$90.0 million ("Revolving Credit Facility"), with a maturity date of November 30, 2022.
 The First Lien Credit Agreement required compliance with certain financial covenants, including a maximum first lien net leverage ratio, tested quarterly when the loans and certain letters of credit outstanding under the Revolving Credit Facility exceed 35% of the total revolving commitments.
-In addition, the First Lien Credit Agreement contained various covenants that, among other restrictions, limited the Company's and its subsidiaries' ability to incur indebtedness; incur certain liens; consolidate, merge or sell or otherwise dispose of assets; alter the business conducted by the Company and its subsidiaries; make investments, loans, advances, guarantees and acquisitions; enter into sale and leaseback transactions; pay dividends or make other distributions on equity interests, or redeem, repurchase or refinance other indebtedness; and amend or modify governing documents.
+In addition, the First Lien Credit Agreement contained various covenants that, among other restrictions, limited the Company's and its subsidiaries' ability to incur indebtedness; incur certain liens; consolidate, merge or sell or otherwise dispose of assets; alter the business conducted by the Company and its subsidiaries; make investments, loans, advances, guarantees and acquisitions; enter into sale and leaseback transactions; pay dividends or make other distributions on equity interests; or redeem, repurchase or retire equity interests; enter into transactions with affiliates; enter into agreements restricting the ability to pay dividends; redeem, repurchase or refinance other indebtedness; and amend or modify governing documents.
 The Company was in compliance with these covenants at December 31, 2020.